On this page

 In this article, we’ll provide you with statistics and perspectives on this vexed issue, to help you make your own informed decision.

-It’s important to understand that there are both set-up and ongoing running expenses associated with establishing and operating your own SMSF.
+It’s important to understand that there are both set-up and ongoing expenses associated with establishing and operating your own SMSF.
 It’s obviously important that the benefits outweigh these costs by as much as possible.
 Otherwise, you may be better off in a public fund with lower costs on your time as well as your finances.